toomuchdesign/openapi-ts-json-schema/README.md

 Generate **TypeScript JSON schema** files (`.ts` modules with `as const` assertions) from **OpenAPI** definitions.

+**TypeScript JSON schemas** are 100% valid JSON schemas which serve as the single source of truth for runtime validation and data type inference.

 TypeScript JSON schemas serve various purposes, including:

 - Validate data and infer validated data TS types with the same JSON schema (with any JSON schema validator like [Ajv](https://ajv.js.org/))